Imperial Japanese Navy Air Service: Pacific war

 During the first six months of the war, Japanese naval air power achieved spectacular success and spearheaded offensive operations against Allied forces across the Pacific.
 On 7 December 1941, the IJN's Kido Butai attacked Pearl Harbor, crippling the U.S. Pacific Fleet and destroying over 188 American aircraft at the cost of 29 planes lost.
 On 10 December, Japanese naval land-based bombers, operating from bases in Indochina, sank HMS Prince of Wales and HMS Repulse, the first time that capital ships were sunk by aerial attack while underway.
 In April 1942, the Indian Ocean raid drove the Royal Navy from South East Asia.
 There were also air raids carried out on the Philippines and Darwin in northern Australia.

-In these battles, the Japanese veterans of the Chinese war performed well against inexperienced Allied pilots flying obsolete aircraft.
+In these battles, the Japanese veterans of the war in China performed well against inexperienced Allied pilots flying obsolete aircraft.
 However, this advantage did not last.
-In the Battle of the Coral Sea, the Battle of Midway, and again in the Guadalcanal Campaign, the Japanese lost hundreds of veteran pilots.
+During numerous engagements in 1942, namely the Battle of the Coral Sea, the Battle of Midway, and again in the Guadalcanal Campaign (Battle of the Eastern Solomons and Battle of the Santa Cruz Islands), the Japanese lost hundreds of veteran pilots.
 Because the Japanese pilot training program was unable to increase its production rate throughout the war, those veterans could not be replaced, contributing to an irreversible erosion of Japanese air strength in the Pacific.
 Conversely, American pilot training programs were able to continually produce well-trained pilots throughout the war in continually increasing numbers.
 The American aircraft industry was able to rapidly produce new aircraft designs that rendered their Japanese opponents obsolescent in combat.
 Examination of crashed or captured Japanese aircraft revealed that they achieved their superior range and maneuverability by forgoing cockpit armor and self-sealing fuel tanks.
 Flight tests showed that they lost maneuverability at high speeds.
 American pilots were trained to take advantage of these weaknesses.
-Outdated Japanese aircraft, piloted by increasingly lower-quality aircrew, suffered great losses in air engagements from late 1942 onwards, particularly in the Battle of the Philippine Sea.
-By late 1944, Japanese naval air strength had been effectively cripplied, with the First Air Fleet acting only as a decoy during the Battle of Leyte Gulf in October.
-Following the naval battle at Leyte, remnants of Japanese naval aviation were limited to land-based operations, increasingly characterized by kamikaze attacks on American invasion fleets.
+Outdated and poorly-produced Japanese aircraft, piloted by increasingly lower-quality aircrew, suffered progressively greater losses in air engagements from late 1942 onward, particularly in the Battle of the Philippine Sea.
+By late 1944, Japanese naval air strength had been effectively crippled, with the remnants of the carrier-based First Air Fleet acting only as a decoy during the Battle of Leyte Gulf in October.
+Following the naval battle at Leyte, the remnants of Japanese naval aviation were limited to land-based operations, increasingly characterized by kamikaze attacks on American invasion fleets.

 From 16 December 1941 to 20 March 1945, IJN aviation casualties were 14,242 aircrew and 1,579 officers killed in action.